rademakr/homelab-docs/docs/Nextcloud.md

 ```
 </div>

-1. If you forgot your admin password... the "admin" is the account you create once you connect to the Nextcloud web UI
+1. If you forgot your admin password... "admin" is the account you created when you initialy connected to the Nextcloud web UI

 Stopping all running containers: